 - 2 teaspoons lemon juice

-- Turn the dough out onto a sheet of plastic wrap and pat the dough into a rough square.
-Wrap tightly and refrigerate for 30-60 minutes or up to 1 day.
+- Pour the dough out onto a sheet of plastic wrap and shape into a rough square.
+Wrap tightly and refrigerate for at least 1 hour.

 - Preheat the oven to 350F degrees and adjust the oven rack to the middle position.

-- On a lightly floured surface, roll the dough into a rectangle that is the size of a quarter sheet baking pan with a little excess to hang over the sides – approx. 13×10-inches.
-Ease into the quarter sheet baking pan, making sure to get the dough tucked into the bottom and corners of the pan.
-Fold any overhang under itself and crimp the edges all around with your fingertips.
+- Remove the chilled dough from the refrigerator and bring it to room temperature for at least 15 minutes.
+Lightly flour your work surface.
+Roll the dough into a rectangle at least 2-inches larger than the quarter size (13×10-inches) sheet pan.
+Ease into the baking sheet, making sure to get the dough tucked into the bottom and corners of the pan.
+Fold the dough overhang under itself and crimp the edges all around with your fingertips.